 Agricultural Adaptation and Forestry Division

-The Agricultural Adaptation and Forestry Division develops policies and implements programmes to support farm families and businesses through periods of financial hardship, including hardship because of drought, and to improve the capacity of Australia’s primary industries and producers to adapt and adjust to a changing climate while improving productivity.
-The division also delivers policies and programmes on the sustainable management and use of Australia’s forests and to support the purchase and sale of legally harvested timber.
+The Agricultural Adaptation and Forestry Division develops policies and implements programmes to support farm families and businesses through periods of financial hardship, including hardship because of drought.
+The policies aim to improve the capacity of Australia’s primary industries and producers to adapt and adjust to a changing climate while improving productivity.
+The division also manages Australia’s international forestry obligations and interests, including supporting the purchase and sale of legally harvested timber, and develops policies and programmes on the sustainable management and use of Australia’s forests.

 Australian Bureau of Agricultural and Resource Economics and Sciences

 The Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) is the department’s research arm.
 It provides professionally independent research, analysis, commodity forecasting and data across the fields of economics, science and social science.
 ABARES shares its outputs and findings with government agencies, industry, research bodies and other relevant groups for the benefit of the Australian community.
 ABARES also manages the department’s regulatory reform activities, as part of the government’s deregulation agenda.

 The Agricultural Policy Division develops and implements policies to make Australia’s agricultural and food industries more globally competitive and profitable.
 The division is responsible for specific industry sectors, such as crops, wine, horticulture, wool, meat and dairy.
 It is also responsible for food policy and regulation, and the rural research and development system.
 The division works collaboratively with industry, portfolio agencies, governments and the community on activities to enhance industry development and to reduce market impediments.